 PUT IN BAY, Ohio – Wyland Gallery at Put-in-Bay, scheduled to open for the season Saturday, May 19, at 495 Catawba

 Ave. will feature artist Steven Quartly at its first gallery show.
 Put In Bay News has learned that While the gallery will be open seven days a week starting May 19, Quartly’s appearance is set for Friday through Monday, May 25-28.
 Wyland Gallery at Put in Bay showcases Wyland’s own paintings and sculptures of whales, dolphins, reef fish, manatees, and endangered species, as well as the work of other leading artists.

 Join Put in Bay News to bless the fishing and transportation vessels each spring to keep their friends and loved ones safe while on the water.
-On May 8, ferry boats, water taxis, rescue vessels, commercial watercraft, commercial aircraft and medical helicopters servicing Put in Bay Ohio will be blessed for the 2012 season by clergy representing the island’s three congregations from Mother of Sorrows Catholic Church, St. Paul’s Episcopal Church and St. John’s Lutheran Church.
+On May 8, ferry boats, water taxis, rescue vessels, commercial watercraft, commercial aircraft, and medical helicopters servicing Put in Bay, Ohio, will be blessed for the 2012 season by clergy representing the island’s three congregations from Mother of Sorrows Catholic Church, St. Paul’s Episcopal Church, and St. John’s Lutheran Church.
 Put-in-Bay School Choir will perform.
 The program begins at 11 a.m.
-Coffee, hot chocolate and cookies served on the dock.
+Coffee, hot chocolate, and cookies are served on the dock.

 Put in Bay News update – If you were not already aware, “3 Whiskey 2 Pilots Association,” an association of local pilots, was formed on January 4, 2012.
 The association currently has seventeen pilot members!
 The story behind the name of the organization Island pilots form pilots association is the official FAA abbreviated designation for our airport, which is 3W2 (pronounced three-whiskey-two in pilot language).
 You can conclude why “whiskey” is the only word spelled out in the new group’s name!